losrobbos/java-spring-boot-api/README.md

 ```

+Now how to load that file instead of application.properties?

-In order that Spring Boot loads the given file on startup, you
-have to run the app in development with a profile, e.g. "local".
+In order that Spring Boot loads the given file on startup, you have to launch the app launch with a profile, e.g. "local".

+"Profile" is the term Spring Boot uses for "Environment".
+So don't get confused here ;)

-Profiles are used to create different ENVIRONMENTS with different configurations, e.g. a different Database connection.
+Profiles are used to serve different ENVIRONMENTS with different configurations, e.g. a different Database connection.

 You can read more on profiles here: https://www.baeldung.com/spring-profiles

 Depending on the profile that you run your app with, a correspondig properties file (if it exists) with the config values for that environment will get loaded automatically.

-The configuration file must contain the profile name.
+The configuration file just must contain the profile name.

 Examples:
 Profile "local" => Configuration filename: application-local.properties